8 neutral eyeshadow palettes that are actually incredibly exciting

 Morphe 18T Truth or Bare Artistry Palette

-Bargain palettes with incredible pigment payoff (and tons of shades) are Morphe’s specialty across the board, but this 16-colour shadow lineup has to be one of our very favourites.
+Bargain palettes with incredible pigment payoff (and tons of shades) are Morphe’s specialty across the board, but this 18-colour shadow line-up has to be one of our very favourites.
 It mixes matte, metallic and shimmer finishes, and houses all your classic toffees and taupes as well as some out-of-the-box neutral options like terracotta and plum, too.
-Pretty damn good for 26 bucks.
+Pretty damn good for 28 bucks.

-Huda Beauty Obsessions Precious Stones Eyeshadow Palette in Topaz
+Huda Beauty Nude Obsessions Medium Eyeshadow Palette Mini

 Consider this topaz-inspired eyeshadow edit a subtle (okay, maybe not subtle – it’s pretty damn statement-making) reminder that neutrals can still be as fun, glitzy and glamorous as any other shade family.
 The colours definitely run warm, veering into ginger territory to add a little extra uniqueness, and their incredible depth means they’ll stand out gorgeously against an array of different skin tones.